pythops/bluetui/Readme.md

 rename = "e"
 ```

+## Contributing

+- No AI slop.
+- Only submit a pull request after having a prior issue or discussion.
+- Keep PRs small and focused.

 ## 🎁 Note

 If you like `bluetui` and you are looking for a TUI to manage WiFi, checkout out [impala](https://github.com/pythops/impala)